ct smith

 • Edited help articles for consistency, clarity, and accuracy.

-• Collected actionable customer feedback and analytics and used it to improve content.
+• Collected actionable customer feedback and analytics to improve content.